OUR CONNECTION WITH NATURE — Earth Day 2021

 Naturalistic compositions of drawn images transferred onto wax and watercolor referencing the lyrical flow and transcendence of moving water in nature.
 A diptych.

 Melissa is a visual artist from New Hampshire.
 Born and raised in New England, her roots in the Northeast run deep.
-Melissa attended both the University of Massachusetts and University of New Hampshire during her Undergraduate studies.
-Graduating from UNH with a BA in Studio Art, Melissa went on to obtain her MA in Art Education through Boston University, College of Fine Art.
+Melissa attended both the University of Massachusetts and the University of New Hampshire during her Undergraduate studies.
+After graduating from UNH with a BA in Studio Art, Melissa went on to obtain her MA in Art Education through Boston University, College of Fine Art.
 Since her teens, Melissa has had a love for the arts and for working with children.
-She has taught for over 15 years in various roles from private art lessons, to public school teacher, to museum art instructor.
+She has taught for over 15 years in various roles from private art lessons to public school teacher, to museum art instructor.
 Currently, Melissa is working with the Currier Museum of Art in Manchester, NH.
 Melissa’s art is strongly linked to themes of childhood and memory.
-Her body of work ranges from small works on paper-heavy with collage; intriguing imagery woven into layers of playful color and rich texture – to large-scale abstract paintings with some elements of collage, vibrant with bold color, frenetic energy and heavily textured.
+Her body of work ranges from small works on paper-heavy with collage; intriguing imagery woven into layers of playful color and rich texture – to large-scale abstract paintings with some elements of collage, vibrant with bold color, frenetic energy, and heavily textured.
 Thoughtful and deeply emotional, her pieces carry notes of sadness, even a dark undertone all the while being bright with hope and wonder; reflecting the artist’s own experiences with childhood trauma and battles with depression.